2 78 1

 - Being aggressive towards an aggressive rooster will not help at all, many chicken keepers have tried this and it has not worked and will not work ever!

-- If you don’t have an idea what to do with your aggressive rooster try dislocating him to a more adequate environment.
+- If you don’t have an idea what to do with your aggressive rooster try dislocating him to an adequate environment.

 If you liked this article or think that you have something more to say on this particular subject make sure that you contact us through the comments or via e-mail firstname.lastname@example.org